 So, you’ve decided to have sex for the first time.
 Whether you’re in high school, college, in your twenties, or fifties, making your sexual debut can feel like a big step.
 We get a lot of messages from society about what “losing your virginity” should look like.
 But really, there’s no one “right” way to have sex for the first time — and “virginity” means different things to different people, anyway.
 You might see your “first time” as your first time getting naked with a partner, having an orgasm with a partner, having a consensual sexual experience, having queer sex, or something else.
 You get to decide what "counts."

 “Having sex doesn't ‘change’ you,” Dr. Jill McDevitt, CalExotics Resident Sexologist, tells Refinery29.
 “Many people think that having sex for the first time changes something fundamental about them as a person, especially for women.
 But ‘virginity’ doesn't exist.
-It's a social construct we made up, and the person you are after sex after is the same as before sex, just like you're the same person before an after you ate ice cream for the first time.”
+It's a social construct we made up, and the person you are after sex is the same as before sex, just like you [were] the same person before and after you ate ice cream for the first time.”

 That said, you don't want to get a brain freeze the first time you eat ice cream.
 And you probably want your first time having sex, whatever that means to you, to be fun and pleasurable for both you and your partner.
 We talked to the experts to get their advice, and added a few tips of our own.